d2api/d2api.github.io/docs/definitions/using.md

 The object that is returned from the definitions endpoint contains all the definition objects that could be used to translate items, from hashes, numbers and other unreadable information, into plain english.
 Below you will find a brief description of some of the most commonly used definition objects.

 #### DestinyInventoryItemDefinition
->Contains information on general items such as: weapons, armour, currency, quests, emblems, shaders etc. [API Reference](https://bungie-net.github.io/multi/schema_Destiny-Definitions-DestinyInventoryItemDefinition.html#schema_Destiny-Definitions-DestinyInventoryItemDefinition).
+>Contains information on general items such as: weapons, armour, currency, quests, emblems, shaders, etc. [API Reference](https://bungie-net.github.io/multi/schema_Destiny-Definitions-DestinyInventoryItemDefinition.html#schema_Destiny-Definitions-DestinyInventoryItemDefinition).

 #### DestinyProgressionDefinition
->Contains information on progression items such as: factions, war table, clan levels, vendor levels etc. These definitions are generally only useful when combined with live data, as definitions never contain live data such as a given profiles' progress on the seasonal artifact or season pass.
+>Contains information on progression items such as: factions, war table, clan levels, vendor levels, etc. These definitions are generally only useful when combined with live data, as definitions never contain live data such as a given profiles' progress on the seasonal artifact or season pass.
 [API Reference](https://bungie-net.github.io/multi/schema_Destiny-Definitions-DestinyProgressionDefinition.html#schema_Destiny-Definitions-DestinyProgressionDefinition).

 #### DestinyVendorDefinition
->Contains information on vendors such as: Commander Zavala, Banshsee-44, Ikora Rey, Hawthorne etc. Generally the NPCs in-game that you can buy stuff from are considered to be vendors.
+>Contains information on vendors such as: Commander Zavala, Banshsee-44, Ikora Rey, Hawthorne, etc. Generally, the NPCs in-game that you can buy stuff from are considered to be vendors.
 These definitions are also commonly used with live data.
 [API Reference](https://bungie-net.github.io/multi/schema_Destiny-Definitions-DestinyVendorDefinition.html#schema_Destiny-Definitions-DestinyVendorDefinition)

 #### DestinySeasonDefinition
 >Contains information on the current season.
-This contains general information about the season like: The name of the season, Start date, End Date etc. It also includes all the hashes for the seasonal progression items such as the season pass, seasonal artifact, and season pass progression.
+This contains general information about the season like: The name of the season, Start date, End Date etc. It also includes all the hashes for the seasonal progression items such as the season pass, seasonal artifact, or season pass progression.
 These definitions are also commonly used with live data.
 [API Reference](https://bungie-net.github.io/multi/schema_Destiny-Definitions-Seasons-DestinySeasonDefinition.html#schema_Destiny-Definitions-Seasons-DestinySeasonDefinition)